nackjicholson/generator-hapi-es2015/readme.md

 Also provides a sample route "/foobar" which returns a JSON response `{"foo": "bar"}`.

-### Useful Gulp Tasks for Improved ES2015 Development
+### Useful NPM scripts for Improved ES2015 Development

 **Linting with Eslint**